 - Christophe Law Group, P.C. concentrates in particular on cross border situations for our clients.

 - In the business and financial asset management sector, we focus on acquisitions, company sales, family office financial management, sovereign wealth funds and due diligence on specific projects and financial investments.

-2. I-601A Waivers (Provisional Unlawful Presence Waiver) – most likely will be in effect on August 29, 2016.
-It EXPANDS to eligibility of individuals who are covered.
+I-601A Waivers (Provisional Unlawful Presence Waiver) – in effect on August 29, 2016.
+It EXPANDS to eligibility of individuals who are covered

 - Clarifying that all individuals seeking provisional waivers, including those in removal proceedings before the Executive Office for Immigration Review (EOIR), must file applications for provisional waivers with USCIS.